ivanitlearning/AWS-Associate-Courses/README.md

 - Subnet can optionally be allocated IPv6 CIDR block.
   - (256 /64 subnets can fit in the /56 VPC)
 - Subnets can communicate with other subnets in the VPC by default.
+- **Test notes:**

+  * Need to add new IPv4 subnet first before creating IPv6 subnet.
+  * Default IP addressing system is IPv4.
+Can support dual-stack mode or IPv4 only, but not IPv6 only.
+  * Can't disable IPv4 support since this is default.

 #### 1.5.3.1.
 Reserved IP addresses